 Alimony and Taxes

-Alimony gets treated differently from child support on your tax return.
-Alimony is tax deductible to the person who pays it, and included in the taxable income of the person who receives it.
-Child support, by contrast, is not taxable to the person who receives it and not tax deductible to the person who pays it.
-That means that when you and your spouse have dramatically different incomes, there may be some tax advantages to using alimony, even if a judge wouldn't ordinarily award it.
+Currently, alimony gets treated differently from child support on your tax return but this is changing.
+In previous years, alimony was tax deductible to the person who paid it, and included in the taxable income of the person who received it.
+This changes under the Tax Cuts and Jobs Act (TCJA).
+The old-law treatment continues for alimony payments made under pre-2019 divorce agreements.
+But for payments made under post-2018 agreements, things will change dramatically since alimony payments will no longer be tax deductible.
+For individuals who must pay alimony, this change can be expensive because the tax savings from being able to deduct alimony can be substantial.
+Child support is not taxable to the person who receives it and not tax deductible to the person who pays it.
+That means that when you and your spouse have dramatically different incomes, there may be some tax advantages to using alimony in 2018, even if a judge wouldn't ordinarily award it.

 The tax advantages of using alimony can be so powerful that people going through divorce are tempted to label as alimony some payments that are really child support or property settlement.
 But Uncle Sam has already anticipated that.
 The government's response is in the form of two tests: